Become a Ministry Partner

-If you’re thinking about registering, then the best thing to do is to get in contact so that we can send you a copy of our Ministry Partner Handbook and discuss your project.
+If you’re thinking about registering, then the best thing to do is to get in contact so that we can arrange to visit you and discuss how we can work together.
 Here’s a brief overview of how it works:

 1. Get in contact with SWYM

 The first step is to contact us, and we will arrange a meeting with your local area co-ordinator who will help guide you through this process.

 2. Complete online forms